geo-martino/aiorequestful/docs/guides/response.payload.rst

    :dedent: 4

 .. seealso::
-   This package implements a few common payload data types as shown below, though you may wish to :ref:`extend this functionality <payload-custom>`.
+   This module implements a few common payload data types as shown below, though you may wish to :ref:`extend this functionality <payload-custom>`.

 .. seealso::
    For more info on how to pass a :py:class:`.PayloadHandler` to the :py:class:`.RequestHandler`, see :ref:`request-payload`.

 :py:class:`.StringPayloadHandler`
 ---------------------------------